sleepyfox/Code-Dojo-9/README.md

 Code Dojo 9
 ===========
 This is my worked example from the 9th meeting of the London Code Dojo in July 2012.
 Feel free to play around with it.
-There are several different solutions, in separate folders e.g. 'by-inheritance/'
+There are several different solutions, in separate folders e.g. 'by-inheritance/' and 'by-decorators/'

 From inside a folder you can run the code (assuming you have node.js with the coffee-script and jasmine-node packages installed) with: